 1. Swing by an English Garden

-5. SG50 Community In Bloom Garden
+3. SG50 Community In Bloom Garden

-Unveiled in 2015 as part of Singapore’s Golden Jubilee celebrations, the garden was the work of more than 250 community gardeners.
+The SG Community In Bloom Garden was unveiled in 2015 as part of Singapore’s Golden Jubilee celebrations and the work of more than 250 community gardeners.

 Talk Bird, Sing Song is an area made to look like an area for bird-singing, a traditional pastime that provided a shared communal space for neighbours to meet and chit-chat.